Blog

 Data tables and lists

-Many modern platforms, including CatDoes, use AI to make this even faster.
-You can just describe the screen you need, like "a user profile screen with a profile picture, name, and a list of their favorite books," and the AI generates a beautiful, functional layout for you instantly.
+Many platforms, including CatDoes, use AI to speed this up.
+Describe the screen you need, such as "a profile screen with a photo, name, and a list of favorite books," and the AI generates a working layout for you.

-Every useful app needs a brain, and that brain is the backend.
-It's where all your app's data is stored and managed.
-The word "database" can sound intimidating, but no-code platforms make it feel more like organizing a smart spreadsheet.
+Every useful app needs a place to store and manage data, and that is the backend.
+The word "database" can sound intimidating, but no-code platforms make it feel like organizing a smart spreadsheet.

-Your database will have "tables" to hold different kinds of information.
-For our book club app, we'd probably need three main tables:
+Your database holds "tables" for different kinds of information.
+For the book club app, you would need three:

 Table Name | Key Information Stored |